andycranston/serialterm/README.md

 python serialterm.py --capture term.txt com7
 ```

-to have all seesion output copied to file `term.txt`.
+to have all session output copied to file `term.txt`.

 The related `--defer` option sets up session output capture but does
 not start capturing: